seattleflu/documentation/Welcome.md

   * deidentification secrets
   * etc.
 * Links to Google Drive (the risk is that link-based sharing could be turned on by accident for documents/folders, allowing access to anyone with the link)

+### Inclusion and diversity
+We aim to write our documentation and code comments with inclusion and diversity in mind.
+We've found the [Google inclusive documentation style guide](https://developers.google.com/style/inclusive-documentation) to be a useful starting point for these considerations.

 ## Slack
 Slack is the primary method of communication used by Seattle Flu Study members.